 Dogifying the Fortune Cookie

 Fortune cookies typically include more sugar and fat than we like to have in our dog treats.
-So, we set out to create an alternative just for fun!
+So, we set out to create an alternative.
 Since sugar and fat are also the very ingredients that make fortune cookies crispy, we made a few compromises, but came up with two different homemade dog-friendly fortune cookie options.
-These fortune cookie dog treats won’t be snappily crisp like a real fortune cookie, but they’re pretty darn cute and a whole lot healthier, too.
+These homemade fortune cookie dog treats won’t be snappily crisp like a real fortune cookie, but they’re pretty darn cute and a whole lot healthier, too.
+My dog’s can’t be trusted with paper fortunes either, but we had lots of fun!

 Sugar-Free Baked Crepe Dog Fortune Cookies (Small Batch)